matthewborlongan/build-bicycle/README.md

 ## Technologies
 The application was developed using Symfony 6 and PHP 8.1.5.
 It uses Symfony's Command class to generate the CLI.
 In an actual application, I would have used Doctrine ORM and stored data in some back end database like MySQL or MongoDB.
 To minimize complexity and to ensure compatibility with all platforms, I opted to just use the CLI and vanilla PHP objects in lieu of Doctrine entities.

+## Running the Program
+To run this program, enter the project root directory and run "php bin/console app:build-bike"

+Then simply follow the prompts.
+If the code is having issue, you may need to run composer install.